alicecommits/web-data-fetcher-logger/README.md

     - *RESOURCE_KEY*: The field where to find the info on the resource limited by the user via the threshold *MIN_RESOURCE_THRESH*.
     - For more info on how to configure axios response objects, check the doc: https://axios-http.com/docs/res_schema
   - **Monitor time settings (ms)** - *arbitrary values set in the script*
     - *USER_CREDENTIALS_TIMEOUT*: in case API (re-)authentication is required, if the credentials take too long to be prompted or injected then the following error is thrown: `"user data not input or taking too long to process.
-Please re-log manually."`, making the monitor quit (see `enterCredentialsOrTimeoutAfter` in `apiUtils.mjs`).
+Please re-log manually."`, making the monitor quit (see `enterCredentialsOrTimeoutAfter` in `credUtil.mjs`).
     - **Monitor cycling settings**
       - *DT_FIRST_REQ*: duration between auth response and 1st non-login request
       - *DT_DUMMY_REQ*: duration between a non-login resp and the next non-login req trigger